rightjs/rightjs-docs/docs/en/docs/core/util.md

     $w(String string) -> Array of strings

-Splits the given string into a list of words by spaces
+Splits the given string into a list of words (separated by spaces).

     $w('one two    three'); // -> ['one', 'two', 'three']